-Emmanuel Musoni doubles as the Chief Operating Officer of ROA and The Chair of Great Lakes Agency for Peace and Development (GLAPDI).
+Emmanuel Musoni doubles as the Chief Operating Officer of ROA and The Chair of Great Lakes Agency for Peace and Development International (GLAPDI).
 He has been engaged in community leadership and development for many years both in Australia and overseas.

 Emmanuel has settled around 158 people in regional Australia since mid-2016.
 Emmanuel’s work has enlightened and changed perceptions towards refugees within the Australian population and brought the new debate into State and Federal politics.